Home Blog One YAML file, three outputs: API docs, web, and mobile

 }

-Why YAML as the Source of Truth?
+Why YAML as the source of truth?

 Instead of relying on a static JSON schema, the API specification is generated directly from YAML.